networkx/nx-parallel/README.md

 nxp.betweenness_centrality(H)
 ```

 For more on how to play with configurations in nx-parallel refer the [Config.md](./Config.md)!
-Additionally, refer the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more on functionalities provided by networkx for backends and configs like logging, `backend_priority`, etc.
+Additionally, refer the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more on functionalities provided by networkx for backends and configs like logging, `backend_priority`, etc. Another way to configure nx-parallel is by using [`joblib.parallel_config`](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html).

 ### Notes